Bonding between parents and infants is essential for the emotional wellbeing of infants.

 - difficulties with our mental health (such as low mood or anxiety)

-The service offers a range of therapeutic interventions for families who are experiencing difficulties in their relationships with their infants under two years, including working with pregnant women when issues have emerged during pregnancy.
-This is often, but not exclusively with the mother and infant but the team also work with fathers and foster carers.
-Many of the families the team works with are also struggling with their mental health, addiction, trauma or loss but the service only work with families where there is a difficulty with the infant – primary caregiver relationship.
+The service offers a range of therapeutic interventions for families experiencing difficulties in their relationships with their infants under two years, including working with pregnant women when issues have emerged during pregnancy.
+This is often, but not exclusively with the mother and infant, but the team also work with fathers and foster carers.
+Many of the families the team works with are also struggling with their mental health, addiction, trauma or loss, but the service only works with families where the difficulty is with the infant-primary caregiver relationship.

-The service can support families who are registered with a Leeds GP and who are struggling with early attachment relationships, and where the level of difficulty and complexity is beyond the support the Early Start Teams are able to offer.
+The service can support families registered with a Leeds GP who are struggling with early attachment relationships where the level of difficulty and complexity is beyond the support the Early Start Teams can offer.
 Support is often provided to families in their own homes.

 If you are a professional and would like to make a referral, please follow these steps:

 - Discuss a referral to Infant Mental Health Service with the family and gain consent for the referral.

 - Call the Infant Mental Health Service on 0113 8430841 and speak to the duty person to discuss the referral.